 1. Dinner Plate Art

 Dinner Plate Art is a simple and fun activity for Kinder aged kids and an easy after school care activity.
 Simply draw a large round circle on an A4 page of white paper with a thick, black marker and add cutlery to the side to complete the table setting, do as many as needed or digitally copy for a bulk amount.
 Get the children attending after school care to draw their favourite dinner meal on the hand-drawn plates, label them and colour them in.
-Laminate once complete, and give them as a placemat to the children to take home.
+Laminate once complete, and give them as a placemat for the children to take home.

 2. Paper Cup Phones